 Our first grade teachers, along with full-time support teachers, continue to build on reading and writing foundations laid in Kindergarten, adding punctuation, more accurate spelling, the introduction of writing genres (including poetry) and the comparing and contrasting of information.
-Measurement, time and money are concepts expanded in the first grade math curriculum.
-These students develop both concrete and abstract reasoning, and use a variety of manipulatives, everything from Legos to unifix cubes, to further establish their number sense and learn their math facts.
+Measurement, time and geography are concepts expanded in the first grade math curriculum.
+These students develop both concrete and abstract reasoning, and use a variety of manipulatives, everything from beans to unifix cubes, to further establish their number sense and learn their math facts.
 Capitalizing on a child’s natural confidence, public speaking and recitation are introduced on a weekly basis through poems that the children love to memorize and recite.

 We believe that students are most successful when they feel that they are members of a supportive learning community that emphasizes cooperation, responsibility, and independence.
 Children learn best when they are actively involved and when they are making connections between learning across the disciplines.